EdoardoGruppi/AMLS_assignment20_21/Instructions.md

 python main.py
 ```

+**Note:** To follow step by step the main execution take a look on the dedicated Section below.

 ## Datasets

 ### CelebA dataset

 The CelebA dataset provided contains 5000 celebrity images.
 Each one of them is associated to two labels that describe the celebrity gender and whether they are smiling.
 The table below depicts how the two categories for each label are divided.

 | Class | Gender | Smiling |
 | ----- | ------ | ------- |